-If you're trying to get pregnant or are planning to in the near future, then it might be a good idea to get your cholesterol levels checked.
-Research suggests that high cholesterol levels may be an important factor in healthy couples who want to conceive and who don't have infertility problems.
+The study concluded that cholesterol levels may be an important factor in healthy couples who want to conceive and who don't have infertility problems.
 Schisterman told Live Science that cholesterol might be related to fertility because it is a building block of both male and female hormones.
 He added, "From our data, it would appear that high cholesterol levels not only increase the risk for cardiovascular disease, but also reduce couples' chances of pregnancy."
 This study was published in the Journal of Clinical Endocrinology and Metabolism.
 With inputs from IANS.